rackerlabs/support-how-to/content/how-to/rackspace-email/dns-record-definitions/index.md

 product_url: rackspace-email
 ---

-This article provides a brief overview of common email related DNS records.
+This article provides a brief overview of common email-related DNS records.

 If you need to configure your DNS for Rackspace Cloud Office Email products, see [Set up DNS records for Cloud Office email](/support/how-to/set-up-dns-records-for-cloud-office-email).